-Summer in Snowmass is nothing short of spectacular, and this summer we’re happier than ever to be out enjoying the wide open spaces, vibrant village, and endless activities of our cozy mountain town.
+Summer in Snowmass is nothing short of spectacular.
+With wide open spaces to explore, a vibrant village, and endless activities, our cozy mountain town offers something for everyone.
 Whether you’re a day tripper, weekend warrior or are here for the long haul, there is plenty for you and your crew to do while visiting Snowmass.
 The volume of activities, hikes, bike rides and sites in Snowmass see can be overwhelming, so we’ve highlighted some of our favorites to help get you on your way.

 More than 90 miles of trails connect directly to the Village, which puts nature right at your doorstep.